DianYu420376/CS262-Homework/README.md

 #### There are already two tester users added, the username:password for them are: tester:abc123 abc:abc

-Keep in mind that you can only send messages to exist users.
+Keep in mind that you can only send messages to pre-added or registered users.
+Everything should work dynamically.

 Notebook is appened at the end of this README